5 High Yielding Herbs for Your Medicinal Garden

 Harvesting Spilanthes

-Once the plant is established, I harvest the flowers, leaves, and stems two to three times during the growing season.
-Two plants will provide more than enough to fill my apothecary.
+I harvest the flowers, leaves, and stems about three times during the growing season.
+Two plants provide more than enough to fill my apothecary.

 Holy Basil